GSaiDheeraj/All-Computer-Vision-Projects-with-ML-DL/README.md

 ### Face Recognition
 You just need to install OpenCV library, basically that's enough for Face Detection.
 Data: No Need of Data

+### OpenCV Sudoku Solver
+You can access the documentation here:
+Data: Uploaded the data in the Repository